jonathanstathakis/cms/champagne.md

 TODO: check if there are other labeling terms.

-- Cru: Premier or Grand Cru
+1. Cru: Premier or Grand Cru
-- Champagne: wine is made in accordance with Champagne AOP.
+2. Champagne: wine is made in accordance with Champagne AOP.
 Note does not need to include "AOC/AOP" on the label
-- Matriculation Number: unique identifier for the wine.
+3. Matriculation Number. unique identifier for the wine:
+				1. NM (_Négociant Manipulant_):
+								a. classic négociant buying fruit from growers and vinifying undder their own label
+				2. RM (_Récoltant Manipulant_): grower-producer, u.e. a Burgundian Domaine.
+				3. CM (_Coopérative Manipulant_): growers coop making wine under a single brand
+				4. RC (_Récoltant Coopérateur_): grower who has used a coop to vinify their fruit but sells the wine under their own label
+				5. SR (Société de Récoltants_): a group of growers making wine through a firm rarher than coop, and marketing wine under several brands
+				6. ND (_Nègocant Distributeur_): the producer sells wine that it did not personally produce (?)
+				7. MA (_Marque d'Acheteur_): A brand that the buyer itself commisioned, typically latge restaurnt chains or supermarkets.
+The wine is sold under the buyers label.
-- Special Club: Champagne producer belongs to the Special Club
+4. Special Club: Champagne producer belongs to the Special Club
-- NV/MV: multivintage blend.
+5. NV/MV: multivintage blend.
+6. encapagement:
-- Blanc de Blancs: Chardonnay based wine
+				* Blanc de Blancs: Chardonnay based wine
-- Blanc de Noir: Pinot Noir/PM based wine
+				* Blanc de Noir: Pinot Noir/PM based wine
+7. color:
+				* white or rosé
-- dryness level:
+8. dryness level:
   - Brut Nature:
 					* 0 - 3 g/L, no dosage
   - Extra Brut: